How To Properly Perform DFMEA & PFMEA [Practical Examples Included]

 What is DFMEA?

-DFMEA stands for Design Failure Mode and Effect Analysis.
+DFMEA stands for Design Failure Mode and Effects Analysis.
 Many industries worldwide adopt it as a qualitative tool that puts their designs under the microscope.
 It serves to review designs to identify what might go wrong, in which way would the failure manifest, and what would be the consequences of those failures.

 With DFMEA, material properties, geometry, regulatory requirements, tolerances, interactions, and how the item behaves in its environment are all things that need to be considered.
 When conducted properly, DFMEA improves the performance and safety of the final product.

-changing an existing design
+redesigning an existing product

 The outline of the DFMEA process

 The approach to DFMEA has to be methodological.
-Best practices suggest following steps outlined in a standard DFMEA worksheet.
+Best practices suggest the following steps outlined in a standard DFMEA worksheet.

 Each step of DFMEA builds on the subsequent one, always supplying key indicators that will be used to make crucial decisions.